kempisabelmaddie/IoT_PolyU/smartwatch/SmartMedication/Tutorial3.md

 total = total + 2;
 ```

-### 5.3) Increase level in Blynk Level H Component <a name="level"></a>
+  ### 5.3) Increase level in Blynk Level H Widget <a name="level"></a>
-By adding the code below, the Level H component on Blynk would increase in value as well.
+By adding the code below, the Level H Widget on Blynk would increase in value as well.

 ![image](https://user-images.githubusercontent.com/80112384/139728826-0134e7d9-f655-4adc-958d-0b24f4efe30c.png)
 ```arduino